Now is the best time to start preparing for Drupal 9 whether you are on Drupal 7 or 8 - or even on another platform entirely.

 You may have kept Drupal 7 as your trusted CMS for many years - possibly even since it was initially released back in 2011.
 Migrating websites is a large task so we totally understand why you have held onto it for so long.

-With Drupal 7 reaching end-of-life soon (and yes, two years counts as soon!) now is the best time to migrate to a new version of Drupal.
+With Drupal 7 reaching end-of-life November 2022 (and yes, two years counts as soon!) now is the best time to migrate to a new version of Drupal.
 You’ll have lots of things to consider, one of the biggest being should you move to Drupal 8 now, or wait until Drupal 9 is released?

 We strongly recommend starting the migration process sooner rather than later with a move to Drupal 8, the main reason being that migrating to a new platform takes a lot of planning, and if you’re also looking for a new digital partner the procurement process can be a long and gruelling one.